Find Trade Colleges

 Most Popular Maryland Trade Schools for an Associate in Clinical/Medical Laboratory Science

 Our 2023 rankings named Community College of Baltimore County the most popular school in Maryland for clinical/medical laboratory science students working on their associate degree.
-Located in the large suburb of Baltimore, CCBC is a public school with a fairly large student population.
+Located in the suburb of Baltimore, CCBC is a public college with a large student population.

 Of the 13 students majoring in clinical laboratory science at CCBC, 15% are male and 85% are female.